Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/laplacian_smooth.rst

              Repeat: 10.

 Factor
-   Controls the amount of displacement of every vertex along the curvature flow.
+   Controls the amount of displacement of every vertex along the flow curvature.

    - Using a small *Factor*, you can remove noise from the shape without affecting desirable geometry.
    - Using a large *Factor*, you get smoothed versions of the shape at the cost of fine geometry details.